-Cuba has not committed to the AML/CFT international standards, nor has it constructively engaged with the FATF.
+Cuba has not committed to the AML/CFT international standards, nor has it constructively directly engaged with the FATF.
+At the same time, Cuba attended a GAFISUD plenary as a guest and prepared an informal document on its AML/CFT regime.
 The FATF has identified Cuba as having strategic AML/CFT deficiencies that pose a risk to the international financial system.
-The FATF urges Cuba to develop an AML/CFT regime in line with international standards, and is ready to work with the Cuban authorities to this end.
+The FATF urges Cuba to develop an AML/CFT regime in line with international standards, and encourages Cuba to establish a constructive and direct dialogue with the FATF and is ready to work with the Cuban authorities to this end.